Your Faculty Teach.

 14 days.

-The process is designed to remove every point of friction that has historically made digital course development slow and expensive.
+The process removes every point of friction that makes digital course development slow.

-The submitted material is read, structured, and turned into a complete digital course.
+The material is structured into a digital course.
 Faculty are not contacted during this stage.
-The goal is to return something they can review — not to ask them questions along the way.
+The goal is to return something they can review, not to ask them questions.

 Faculty review once — then it goes live